Involuntary commitment: United States

 New York City officials under several administrations have implemented programs involving the involuntary hospitalization of people with mental illnesses in the city.
 Some of these policies have involved reinterpreting the standard of "harm to themselves or others" to include neglecting their own well-being or posing a harm to themselves or others in the future.
 In 1987–88, a homeless woman named Joyce Brown worked with the New York Civil Liberties Union to challenge her forced hospitalization under new Mayor Ed Koch's administration program.
 The trial, which attracted significant media attention, ended in her favor, and while the city won on appeal she was ultimately released after a subsequent case determined she could not be forcibly medicated.
 In 2022, Mayor Eric Adams announced a similar compulsory hospitalization program, relying on similar legal interpretations.

 Historically, until the mid-1960s in most jurisdictions in the United States, all committals to public psychiatric facilities and most committals to private ones were involuntary.
 Since then, there have been alternating trends towards the abolition or substantial reduction of involuntary commitment, a trend known as deinstitutionalisation.
 In many currents, individuals can voluntarily admit themselves to a mental health hospital and may have more rights than those who are involuntarily committed.
 This practice is referred to as voluntary commitment.

 In the United States, Kansas v.
 Hendricks established the procedures for a long-term or indefinite form of commitment applicable to people convicted of some sexual offences.

+In July 2025, President Donald Trump issued Executive Order 14321, "Ending Crime and Disorder on America's Streets," seeking to expand involuntary civil commitment for unhoused individuals with serious mental illness or substance use disorders by directing federal agencies to encourage states to reverse court precedents limiting commitment, shift grant funding, and prioritize moving people from streets into institutional treatment, moving away from housing-first policies.
+The order aims to use federal resources to pressure states to adopt more flexible civil commitment standards, potentially impacting disability rights and constitutional due process protections.

+Several groups including the American Bar Association have questioned the ethics and legality of the measure:

+The Order raises serious constitutional and civil rights concerns—particularly regarding due process under the Fourteenth Amendment and the rights of individuals with disabilities under the Americans with Disabilities Act (ADA).
+Its proposed standard for commitment—encompassing not only those who pose a risk to self or others but also those who are merely unable to care for themselves—falls short of established constitutional safeguards.

 United Nations

-United Nations General Assembly Resolution 46/119, "Principles for the Protection of Persons with Mental Illness and the Improvement of Mental Health Care", is a non-binding resolution advocating certain broadly drawn procedures for the carrying out of involuntary commitment.
-These principles have been used in many countries where local laws have been revised or new ones implemented.
-The UN runs programs in some countries to assist in this process.
+In 2022, the United Nations Committee on the Rights of Persons with Disabilities recommended the abolition of "all forms of institutionalization".
+The World Health Organization has published the QualityRights handbook and e-training to promote the rights of "people with psychosocial, cognitive, or intellectual disabilities".

+Previously, in 1991, the United Nations General Assembly adopted resolution 46/119 which merely asserted patients' rights to be treated nearby their family and community, and "to return to the community as soon as possible".